Explainer: Why Election Day could be just the start of a long battle over the U.S. presidency

 Some experts said they were most concerned about the lasting damage to democratic norms if Trump refuses to concede defeat, even if Biden is declared the winner.

 Peaceful succession is a hallmark of U.S. democracy.
 The Supreme Court's ruling in Bush v.
-Gore did not end the election.
-Gore's decision to accept it did.
+Gore did not end the election, Douglas said; Gore's decision to accept it did.

 Biden has suggested the military might need to "escort" Trump out of the White House if he loses but refuses to leave.
 Whoever is sworn in as president on Jan.
 20 will command both the armed forces as well as executive-branch security agencies, like the Secret Service.